SingleDigitIQ/cozylights/README.md

 *Click or hold left mouse button* to draw light with given settings.
 Light Brush' reach is 100 nodes, so you can have perspective.
 Note: with radiuses over 30 nodes as of now mouse hold won't have an effect.

 *On right click* settings menu opens up.
 The menu has hopefully useful tooltips for each setting.
 You can set radius, brightness, strength and draw mode.
-There are 5 draw modes so far: default, blend, override, lighten and darken.
+There are 6 draw modes so far: default, erase, override, lighten, darken and blend.

 ## Chat Commands